 Fall Foliage in New England

 Although spring is my favourite time of year, Autumn is a close second, and seeing the glorious Fall colours of the trees in New England is a definite USA bucket list item for me.
-I’m not sure which is the best state for it, but perhaps a road trip through Massachusetts, Rhode Island, New Hampshire and Maine would be a good start!
+I asked some of my fellow travel bloggers for recommendations of where is the best place to see fall foliage in the USA, and they came up with some great ideas, from New England to New Mexico!

 Disney World, Florida